-$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \geq 100\%$
+$$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \ge 100\%$$

 The LCR Rule requires quarterly public disclosure of quantitative information about a covered institution's Liquidity Coverage Ratio ("LCR") calculation and a qualitative discussion of its LCR.
-The Company and each of the Banks are required to calculate their respective LCRs on a daily basis.
+The Company and each of the Banks are required to calculate their respective LCR on a daily basis.
 Additionally, the Company is required to disclose the quarterly average of its LCR.
-For the three months ended June 30, 2022, the Company and each of the Banks exceeded the LCR requirement.
+For the three months ended September 30, 2022, the Company and each of the Banks exceeded the LCR requirement.

-As a bank holding company ("BHC") with total consolidated assets of at least \$250 billion that does not exceed any of the applicable risk-based thresholds, we are a Category III institution.
+As a bank holding company with total consolidated assets of at least \$250 billion but less than \$700 billion and not exceeding any of the applicable risk-based thresholds, the Company is a Category III institution.
 As such, the Company's and each of the Banks' total net cash outflows are multiplied by an outflow adjustment percentage of 85%.
 Although each of the Banks may hold more HQLA than it needs to meet its LCR requirements, the LCR Rule restricts the amount of such excess HQLA held at the Banks (referred to as "Trapped Liquidity") that can be included in the Company's HQLA Amount.
 Because we typically manage the Banks' LCRs to levels well above 100%, the result is additional Trapped Liquidity as the Banks' net cash outflows are reduced by the outflow adjustment percentage of 85%.

 For additional information about the liquidity guidelines we are subject to, see "Part I-Item 1.
 Business-Supervision and Regulation" in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K") and "Part I-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")- Liquidity Risk Profile" in our quarterly report on Form 10-Q for the quarter ended June 30, 2022 (the "Q2 2022 Form 10-Q").
+Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")- Liquidity Risk Profile" in our quarterly report on Form 10-Q for the quarter ended September 30, 2022 (the "Q3 2022 Form 10-Q").